julienherrero/awesome-list/README.md

 - [jordond/transformerKt](https://github.com/jordond/transformerKt) - 🔧 A Kotlin coroutine wrapper around Media3's Transformer API.
 - [joreilly/BikeShare](https://github.com/joreilly/BikeShare) - SwiftUI, Jetpack Compose, and Compose for Desktop based Kotlin Multiplatform project (using CityBikes API http://api.citybik.es/v2/).
 Uses Realm for local persistence
 - [joreilly/ClimateTraceKMP](https://github.com/joreilly/ClimateTraceKMP) - Kotlin/Compose Multiplatform project to show climate related emission data from https://climatetrace.org/data.
-- [joreilly/Confetti](https://github.com/joreilly/Confetti) - KMP GraphQL based conference project with Jetpack Compose Android, Compose for Wear and SwiftUI iOS clients along with GraphQL backend.
+- [joreilly/Confetti](https://github.com/joreilly/Confetti) - KMP GraphQL based conference project with Jetpack Compose Android, Compose for Wear, Compose Multiplatform and SwiftUI iOS clients along with GraphQL backend.
 - [joreilly/FantasyPremierLeague](https://github.com/joreilly/FantasyPremierLeague) - Fantasy Premier League Kotlin Multiplatform sample using Jetpack Compose, Compose for Desktop and SwiftUI (and Room for local persistence)
 - [joreilly/PeopleInSpace](https://github.com/joreilly/PeopleInSpace) - Kotlin Multiplatform sample with SwiftUI, Jetpack Compose, Compose for Wear, Compose for Desktop, and Compose for Web clients along with Ktor backend.
 - [jwstegemann/fritz2](https://github.com/jwstegemann/fritz2) - Easily build reactive web-apps in Kotlin based on flows and coroutines.
 - [kaleidot725/ScrcpyHub](https://github.com/kaleidot725/ScrcpyHub) - ScrcpyHub is a GUI application to use scrcpy. scrcpy is a tool to mirror the android screen.
 (Scrcpy GUI)
 - [karmarama/nearbyPong](https://github.com/karmarama/nearbyPong) - Android game which uses Nearby API to play remotely with other player with no connection
+- [kevincianfarini/cardiologist](https://github.com/kevincianfarini/cardiologist) - Build job schedules with kotlinx-datetime and kotlinx-coroutines
 - [khushpanchal/EventKT](https://github.com/khushpanchal/EventKT) - 🚀 EventKT is an Android tracking library that efficiently group events and implements disk caching to safeguard against crashes, providing insightful analytics for app performance and user behaviour. 🚀
 - [kirmanak/Mealient](https://github.com/kirmanak/Mealient) - An Android client for a self-hosted recipe manager Mealie.
 - [kishandonga/EasyPrefs](https://github.com/kishandonga/EasyPrefs) - EasyPrefs is a wrapper on the android shared preferences, also it will need only one-time initialization and used in the whole project without context, it supports encryption and decryption with extended APIs.